bouvin87/SystemBySelections/replit.md

 ## Recent Changes

+- **January 1, 2025**: Modernized visual theme to match financial app design
+  - Updated color palette with softer, more professional colors
+  - Implemented modern card styling with gradients and rounded corners
+  - Enhanced navigation bar with backdrop blur and modern styling
+  - Added new CSS utility classes for consistent design system
+  - Updated home page to use new modern card and action button styles

 - **December 30, 2024**: Updated home page with relevant production data
   - Replaced irrelevant financial data with production statistics
   - Added real-time counters for today's controls and open deviations